Alfred von Martin: After World War II

 In 1945, von Martin returned to publishing and sought a position as a university lecturer.
 World War II had caused him to lose all his real estate holdings, the source of his previous financial independence.
 He was no longer able to get established in academic sociology, even though he had become an honorary member of the German Sociological Association.

 Dirk Kaesler characterizes von Martin as follows:"In keeping with his skeptical attitude, he remained more of a loner at the university after 1945.
 A consistent theme in his late work was the tension between society and individual freedom."He was denied permission to return to the University of Göttingen.
 It was alleged that he was an unreliable colleague and that he had "disappointed the faculty" by resigning.
-However, he lectured as an outsider in his discipline, first as an assistant professor at the Technical University of Munich (1946–1948), then as an associate professor, and finally as a full professor emeritus at the University of Munich (1948–1959).
+However, he lectured as an outsider in his discipline, first as an assistant professor at the Technical University of Munich (1946–1948), then as an associate professor, and finally as a full professor emeritus at the Ludwig-Maximilians-Universität München (1948–1959).
 There he held the newly created chair of sociology until Emerich K. Francis took over after a long period of educational controversy in Bavarian politics.

 During this time, he wrote the first systematic description of sociology in the Federal Republic of Germany (1956).
 After retiring from academic teaching at the age of 78, he produced a comprehensive work despite his age.

 Rainer Lepsius wrote about Alfred von Martin in an obituary:"He consciously placed himself at the service of the values he knew, skeptical of all power and contemptuous of the techniques and tactics of conformity, preferring personal independence to institutional influence."